 Adult and Child Survivors’ Rights

 Both adult and child survivors have the right to bring civil claims in California.
+Child abuse, including child sexual abuse, is a severe crime that often involves perpetrators known to the victim.
 These cases can seek compensation for emotional suffering, therapy costs, medical expenses, lost wages, and future care.
 In some cases, survivors may also seek punitive damages.
 Punitive damages punish egregious conduct and deter others from similar abuse.

 California law recognizes that trauma can delay a survivor’s decision to come forward.
 You may still have a valid claim, even if the abuse happened years ago.
 A knowledgeable attorney from Dordick Law Corporation can explain your rights and next steps.